kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 For example:

-> If value is Handlebars.java, the output will be "java".
+> If the value is Handlebars.java, the output will be "java".
 ```handlebars
 {{substring value 11 }}
 ```

-> If value is Handlebars.java, the output will be "Handlebars".
+> If the value is Handlebars.java, the output will be "Handlebars".
 ```handlebars
 {{substring value 0 10 }}
 ```

 ## `lower`: Converts a string into all lowercase.

-If value is 'Still MAD At Yoko', the output will be 'still mad at yoko'.
+If the value is 'Still MAD At Yoko', the output will be 'still mad at yoko'.

 ```handlebars
 {{lower value}}